lucasgriotto/SoccerChallenge-2019/README.md

 ![Screenshot](SoccerAppDesign.png?raw=true "Optional Title")

-1. Both screens should contain list of matches divided by month
+1. Both screens should contain a list of matches divided by month

 2. Every match item must contain the following info: \
     a.
 Competition name \